-Designing test dashboard and dataflow
+Develop test dashboard and dataflow

 After the communication between the B2Q devices and the SQL server was made, I started to work on designing the dashboard in a UX design program named ‘Figma‘.
 I had to make multiple revisions until the AA was satisfied with the user flow and look of the dashboard.
 This can be seen in figure 2 and 3.

-After the AA gave a greenlight on the project I advised them that the front end should be made in ReactJS with a component Library named ‘Ant Design’ and the backend should be made with a TypeScript Library named ‘NestJS‘.
+After the AA gave a green light on the project, I advised them that the front end should be made in ReactJS with a component Library named ‘Ant Design’ and the backend should be made with a TypeScript Library named ‘NestJS‘.